makrai/notes/zhou20-instab-of-anal-dataset.md

       examples are uniformly low, while
     * for unstable datasets (HANS), there exist clear groups of examples with very strong inter-correlation between their predictions
-    * suggests that those groups could be a major source of instability if they contain samples with frequently changing predictions
+    * ie those groups could be a major source of instability if they contain samples with frequently changing predictions

 ## 4.2 Variance Decomposition